For more info contact:

 You will (probably) spend much of your time going over the lectures and working on the example sheets.
 Most people find that everything they need to know is in their lecture notes, but College libraries tend to have all of the recommended books and also offer a change of scene if you don’t feel like working in your room.
 There are plenty of places to work in Cambridge, including coffee shops, the University Library, and the Maths faculty library and cafeteria, which are on the space-age grass-roofed faculty site.

-There is an option in your first year to do Maths with Physics, which must be applied to directly, and involves studying three quarters of the Maths course and one quarter of the Physics course.
+There is an option in your first year to do Maths with Physics, which must be applied to directly, and involves studying three quarters of the Maths course together with the Physics course from Natural Sciences.
 At the end of the year you choose which course to carry on, and although there may be a bit of extra catch-up work, the transition into your chosen course is surprisingly smooth.

 As well as being at the forefront of academic research, the maths faculty is involved in both the local and wider communities, with opportunities for those interested in promoting maths amongst school pupils and helping them with their work.
 Projects are run both in Cambridge and across the country.
 There is also a university maths society, who organise regular talks by outside speakers, publish a journal and run a second hand bookshop.